IP Fragmented Garbage

-IP Fragmented Floods are generally spoofed attacks and normally come at a very high rate and in most cases have no identifiable Layer 4 protocol, but just garbage and the packets have to be reassembled by various devices along the way.
+IP Fragmented Garbage are generally spoofed attacks and normally come at a very high rate and in most cases have no identifiable Layer 4 protocol, but just garbage and the packets have to be reassembled by various devices along the way.
 Generally this flood is used as a basic but effective flood to bring down perimeter devices or saturate bandwidth.

 IP fragmentation is the process of breaking up a single Internet Protocol (IP) packet into multiple packets of a smaller size.